Fashions of 1934: Production

-With this film, Warner Bros. chief Jack L. Warner tried to change Bette Davis' screen persona by putting her in a platinum blonde wig and false eyelashes and dressing her in glamorous costumes.
+With this film, Warner Bros.
+Pictures chief Jack L. Warner tried to change Bette Davis' screen persona by putting her in a platinum blonde wig and false eyelashes and dressing her in glamorous costumes.
 The actress, who had been trying to convince the studio head to loan her to RKO so she could portray slatternly waitress Mildred Rogers in Of Human Bondage, was appalled at the transformation, complaining they were trying to turn her into Greta Garbo.
 In an interview with Photoplay editor Kathryn Dougherty, she complained, "I can't get out of these awful ruts.
 They just won't take me seriously.
 Look at me in this picture all done up like a third-rate imitation of the MGM glamour queens.
 That isn't me.
 I'll never be a clothes horse or romantic symbol."
 To Gerald Clarke of Time she lamented, "I looked like somebody dressed up in mother's clothes.
 But it was a great break because I learned from the experience.
 I'll never let them do that to me again.
 Ever!"

 Filming took place at Warner Bros.'
 Burbank studios in 1933, under the working titles King of Fashion and Fashion Follies of 1934.
 On a copy of the film used in previews, Warners listed writers Gene Markey and Kathryn Scola as having adapted the original story that was the basis of the film, but then later announced that they had nothing to do with the film.
 As a result of this, the Screen Writers' Guild was asked to take action against the studio.